Estonia vs Finland for Wildlife Watching: An Honest Comparison

 Finland: Premium bear hide facilities typically run €150–€350 per person per session.
 Accommodation at dedicated wildlife lodges adds significantly to the total.

-Estonia: Bear watching at Naturestonia is €250 per person for an 8-hour guided session.
+Estonia: An active guided bear tour at Naturestonia is €250 per person for an 8-hour session with a professional guide.
 Forest cabin accommodation from €150/night.
 Total for a two-night trip is comparable to Finland with significantly less travel time.

 Verdict: Broadly similar pricing.
 Estonia's travel cost advantage changes the full-trip economics substantially.